evan orticio

 Orticio, E., Meyer, M., & Kidd, C. (2023).
 Children adapt their evidentiary standards to their informational environment.
 In Proceedings of the Annual Meeting of the Cognitive Science Society. [pdf]

 Orticio, E., Martí, L., & Kidd, C. (2022).
 Social prevalence is rationally integrated in belief updating.
-In Open Mind. [link] [press release]
+In Open Mind. [open access link] [press release]

 Orticio, E., Martí, L., & Kidd, C. (2021).
 Beliefs are most swayed by social prevalence under uncertainty.
 In Proceedings of the Annual Meeting of the Cognitive Science Society. [pdf]